stkptr/fsubmod/README.md

 `fsubmod` is a little script for dealing with submodules in Fossil.
 It's very simple, with just a few commands.

+The script is POSIX-compliant, so there shouldn't be any shell compatibility issues.

 ## Commands

 ### `add ?OPTIONS?
 NAME URL`